juju/docs/src/en/commands.md

    **Summary:**

-   Add a new network space
+   Add a new network space.

    **Options:**

    _-B, --no-browser-login  (= false)_

       Do not use web browser for authentication

    _-m, --model (= "")_

       Model to operate in.
 Accepts [<controller name>:]<model name>

    **Details:**